anandDev77/tf-mediumArticle/docs/index.md

 make app-url
 ```

-A few small helpers make a big difference here:
+A few small helpers make a big difference:

 - `precheck.sh` catches missing tools, misconfig, and name collisions early.
-- `make postcheck` validates what usually fails after “apply succeeded,” like cluster access, app readiness, and dependency connectivity.
+- `make postcheck` validates what often breaks after “apply succeeded,” like cluster access, app readiness, and dependency connectivity.
 - `make app-url` prints the endpoint so you are not hunting for where the app is exposed.

-## What stocktrader-setup provisions on Azure (in human terms)
+## What stocktrader-setup provisions on Azure

 The Azure implementation creates a production-leaning baseline for running Stock Trader on AKS.
 It is not meant to deploy every optional integration shown in the diagram.
-Think of it as a reliable starting point you can extend.
+It gives you a reliable starting point that you can extend.

-In practice, it sets up a baseline on Azure built around AKS plus core dependencies such as Postgres, Redis, and Key Vault.
+It sets up AKS plus core dependencies such as Postgres, Redis, and Key Vault.

-At a high level, you can think of it as:
+What you get, in plain terms:

 - **AKS cluster and networking**, which everything runs on
 - **Managed data services**, so you are not running stateful infrastructure by hand